Why follow when you can lead the way?

 This 12-credit hour certificate recognizes the completion of a series of courses needed by childcare center directors who wish to pursue college-credit study to complete educational requirements to become a Center Director in the State of Florida.
 The Department of Children and Families requires all center directors to have certain educational qualifications to hold a position as a director of a licensed center or family daycare home.

-This 12-credit hour certificate recognizes the completion of a series of courses needed by early childhood teachers who wish to complete the college-credit requirements for a staff credential to work in group care settings with children under the age of five.
+This 12-credit hour certificate recognizes the completion of a series of courses needed by early childhood teachers who wish to complete the college-credit requirements for a staff credential (FCCPC) to work in group care settings with children under the age of three.
 This certificate is upward compatible with the A.S. degree, Early Childhood Education.

 This 15-credit-hour certificate prepares students for employment as educational paraprofessionals, instructional coordinators, substitute teachers and other positions that provide educational assistance in an instructional setting.
 It also provides supplemental training for persons currently employed in the occupation.
 This program focuses on broad, transferable skills and stresses understanding and demonstration of the following elements of public service: planning, management, technical and production skills, underlying principles of classroom technology, reading and learning strategies and methods and other educational issues.
 This certificate is upward compatible with the A.S. degree, Early Childhood Education.

-This program prepares students who work with children 3 to 5 years old in a licensed childcare setting to provide quality care to young children.
+This program prepares students who work with children infants to 5 years old in a licensed childcare setting to provide quality care to young children.
 The program includes, but is not limited to, competencies related to planning of curriculum, health, safety and knowledge of developmentally appropriate practices.
 At the completion of the program, students receive a staff credential recognized by the Department of Children and Families.
 This program is equivalent to the National Child Development Associate (CDA).